 The Association for Public Religion and Intellectual Life is a global network of leaders, scholars, and social change agents.
 Through the journal CrossCurrents, the online magazine The Commons, and summer colloquia, APRIL explores religious life, engage in intellectual inquiry, and lead ethical action in the world today.

-"A digital archive and community-based oral history project that documents the religious diversity of Texas" by Institute for Diversity & Civic Life, which develops resources and curriculum guides for engaging religious diversity in equitable, intellectually sound, nonsectarian, and constitutionally appropriate ways.
-Our resources promote understanding of the complex and nuanced ways that religions shape identities, communities, and cultures.
+The Institute for Diversity & Civic Life develops resources and curriculum guides for engaging religious diversity in equitable, intellectually sound, nonsectarian, and constitutionally appropriate ways.
+Resources promote understanding of the complex and nuanced ways that religions shape identities, communities, and cultures.
+See e.g the *Religions in Texas project.

 Available online: Oral History for Social Change (online training certificate)